newrelic/newrelic-lambda-extension/README.md

 ## Supported Configurations

-AWS's [Extension API supports](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-extensions-api.html) only a subset of all their runtimes.
-Notably absent as of this writing are Node JS before 10, Python before 3.7, Go (all versions), Dotnet before 3.1, and the older "java8" runtime, though "java8.al2" is supported.

-For Go lambdas, we suggest using "provided" or "provided.al2".
-The Go example's deploy script contains compiler flags that produce a suitable self-hosting Go executable.
-See the [Custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) docs for more details on this feature.
+The New Relic Extension uses the AWS [Lambda Extensions API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-extensions-api.html), which supports all Lambda runtimes.
+For Go lambdas, we suggest using "provided.al2023" or "provided.al2".
+See the [Custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) docs for further details.

-All of our layers include the extension, and the latest Agent version for the Layer's runtime.
-The latest layer version ARNs for your runtime and region are available [here](https://layers.newrelic-external.com/).
-The `NewRelicLambdaExtension` layer is suitable for Go, Java and Dotnet.
+All of the New Relic Lambda Layers include the Extension and the latest Agent version for the Layer's runtime.
+The latest New Relic Lambda Layer ARNs for your runtime and region are available [here](https://layers.newrelic-external.com/).
+The `NewRelicLambdaExtension` layer is suitable for Go runtime Lambda.

 ## Building